Skip to main content

 To buy and sell stocks, you need a brokerage account.
 Many platforms offer commission-free trading, making it affordable to build a portfolio of any size.

 Choose a broker that offers the tools and research you need.
 Most major brokers provide free screening tools, analyst ratings, and educational content.
-If you plan to trade individual stocks, look for platforms with robust charting and order types.
+If you plan to trade individual stocks, look for platforms with reliable charting and order types.

 Consider the account type carefully.
 A taxable brokerage account offers full flexibility.
 A retirement account like an IRA provides tax advantages but limits access to funds before retirement age.
 Many investors maintain both types for different purposes only within the broader stock market.